 The Nina Variations was performed in New York City on February 16 and 17, 2018.

 Directed by Yoni Weiss, associate directed by Sarah Hurley, featuring costume design by Alex Church-Gonzales, lighting design by Quentin Madia, photography by Noah DiRenzo, stage management by Noah Sarkowsky, assistant stage management by Tori Pierce, and an original score by Moya Aldridge.

 More information available at Doghouse Ensemble Theatre

-In December, I assisted playwright Stan Zimmerman on the one-night-only benefit performance of Right Before I Go.
+Yoni worked as an assistant to playwright Stan Zimmerman on the one-night-only benefit performance of Right Before I Go.
 Directed by Michael Wilson (Broadway: The Trip to Bountiful, The Best Man) and starring the best and brightest of Hollywood and Broadway.

 The cast includes three-time Tony nominee Elizabeth Ashley; Academy, Tony, and Emmy winner Ellen Burstyn; Chris Gethard (TV: The Chris Gethard Show); Maggie Lacey (Broadway: Our Town); two-time Tony and Drama Desk winner Judith Light; Drama Desk nominee Jennifer Lim; Hari Nef (TV: Transparent); Maulik Pancholy (TV: 30 Rock, Weeds, Phineas and Ferb); two-time Tony nominee and Drama Desk winner Lois Smith; Emmy nominee Amber Tamblyn; Raviv Ullman (TV: Phil of the Future); and eleven-time Grammy, three-time Emmy, and Tony nominee Vanessa Williams.